CESARBR/knot-babeltower/docs/events.md

       - `timeSec` **Number** - **Optional** time interval in seconds that indicates when data must be sent to the cloud
       - `lowerThreshold` **(Depends on schema's valueType)** - **Optional** send data to the cloud if it's lower than this threshold
       - `upperThreshold` **(Depends on schema's valueType)** - **Optional** send data to the cloud if it's upper than this threshold
+  - `changed` **Boolean** inform if the update has changed something in the thing's current configuration
   - `error` **String** a string with detailed error message

   The semantic specification that defines `valueType`, `unit` and `typeId` properties can be find [here](https://knot-devel.cesar.org.br/doc/thing/unit-type-value.html).